superv/platform/README.md

 You can now find the created module files in `addons/acme/modules/crm` directory.

-Before using your addon, you should install it:
+Before using your addon, you must install it first:

 ```bash
 php artisan addon:install acme.modules.crm